trivera777/Regex-Explained/gist-template.md

 ### Bracket Expressions
 Brackets inidcate a set of characters to match.
 `/^([a-z0-9])$/`

-Below is a good example to further break down bracket expressions,

-`'elephant'.match(/[a-d]/) // -> matches 'a'`
+Below is a good example to further break down bracket expressions, `'elephant'.match(/[a-d]/) // -> matches 'a'`

 `'elephant'.match(/[A-D]/) // -> no match`

-Character sets are case sensitive, unless the `i` flag is set,

-`'elephant'.match(/[A-D]/i) // -> matches 'a'`
+Character sets are case sensitive, unless the `i` flag is set, `'elephant'.match(/[A-D]/i) // -> matches 'a'`

 ### Character Classes
+Character classes remove anything that's not a number.

+Some of these character classes are:
+`\d` - any digit from `0` to `9`.

+`\s` - any space, including tabs and line breaks.

+`\w` - any "wordly" character, from the basic Latin alphabet, including the underscore `_`.

 ### The OR Operator

 ### Flags
+Flags define addiotional funcationality or limits for the regex.
 ### Character Escapes
 Bracket expressions do not always require the string to meet the requirements when searching for a pattern.